pravesh-bawangade/Hand-Gesture-recognition-Opencv/README.md

 Simple hand gesture recognition using OpenCV.

 This Project was implemented during my undergrad in an event to automate inauguration using gesture.
+It is a algorithmic approach without using Machine Learning.

 ## Run:
     python main.py